rpldy/react-uploady/guides/DynamicParameters.md

 # Dynamic Parameters

-Uploady allow's you to inject upload related parameters/options dynamically.
+Uploady allows you to inject upload related parameters/options dynamically.
 This is useful when different headers or parameters are needed based on the uploaded data.

 The relevant event for this is: [REQUEST_PRE_SEND](../packages/uploader#uploader_eventsrequest_pre_send) and the relevant hook: